5 Unhealthy Foods to Avoid After Working Out

 Additionally, tree nuts slow down your metabolism, and because of this, it’s not recommended to eat them after exercising.

-Coffee is a drink that dehydrates you, so it’s not recommended for after a workout.
+Coffee is a drink that dehydrates you, so it’s not recommended after a workout.

 Instead, opt for a regular bottle of water.
-With it, you can satisfy your thirst in a hydrating way.
+With it, you can satisfy your thirst and hydrate your body.